Admissions

 In preparing your creative portfolio, please note that you do not necessarily need to have experience in the music industry, nor do you necessarily need to have access to resources to demonstrate your vision, creativity and passion and your potential for success in the music industry.
 Be creative!

-Your creative portfolio must include the following 7 clearly labeled components (#1 through #6 to be uploaded by you, #7 to be uploaded by your recommender):
+Your creative portfolio must include the following 7 clearly labeled components:

 1. Statement of Intent